Values, variables, and pointers

 }

 This allows us to model an important special case of function inputs – those that are consumed by the function, either through local processing or being moved into some persistent storage.
 Marking these in the pattern and thus signature of the function changes the expression category required for arguments in the caller.
-These arguments are required to be initializing expressions, potentially being converted into such an expression if necessary, that directly initialize storage dedicated-to and owned-by the function parameter.
+These arguments are required to be ephemeral entire reference expressions, potentially being converted into such an expression if necessary, whose storage will be dedicated-to and owned-by the function parameter.

 This pattern serves the same purpose as C++’s pass-by-value when used with types that have non-trivial resources attached to pass ownership into the function and consume the resource.
 But rather than that being the seeming default, Carbon makes this a use case that requires a special marking on the declaration.